LLC Meaning: Everything You Need to Know

 Additionally, LLCs are popular because they offer businesses a sense of professionalism.
 Because you must file legal documents and maintain certain government requirements, good-standing LLCs give customers and partners peace of mind when working with your company.
 LLCs are also easy to set up and run, which makes it one of the most popular business designations in the U.S.

 If you need help understanding the meaning of LLC, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.